 Chess museum, Chess museum at Gogolevsky Boulevard, Moscow, Russia

-The Chess Museum sits on Gogolevsky Boulevard in Moscow and displays three exhibition halls filled with chess sets, paintings, trophies, historical documents, and personal items belonging to world champions across different eras.
-The collection includes works from international masters and classical composers alongside extensive archives of games and analysis.
+The Chess Museum is located on Gogolevsky Boulevard in Moscow, inside the building of the Russian Chess Federation.
+It has three exhibition halls displaying chess sets, paintings, trophies, historical documents, and personal items from world champions across different eras.

 The community of curious travelers